univention/univention-corporate-server/doc/debian-admins/index.rst

 differences and points to the appropriate resources in the product documentation.

-After reading this document, you should have a general understanding of the differences between Debian GNU/Linux or Ubuntu and |UCS|.
+Reading this document, you earn a general understanding of the differences between Debian GNU/Linux or Ubuntu and |UCS|.
+A :ref:`list of principles
+<principle-summary>` summarizes the key points of the document.

 This document assumes that you are familiar with the following topics: